 If you prefer to store these files in another directory after installation, follow the procedure in Changing the Location of Shared Files.

 For step-by-step instructions on how to use ER/Studio Data Architect, see the Tutorials section.

 Installing ER/Studio Data Architect via Command Line

-ER/Studio Data Architect can also be installed from the command line as follows: erda<ver>.exe Optional parameters:
+ER/Studio Data Architect can also be installed from the command line.